quantilogix/Fitty.jl/README.md

   ![Posterior distribution of Vmax from puromycin fits](figures/puro-Vmax-post.png)
 - In contrast, the distributions of $K_m$ show an overlap:
-  ![Posterior distribution of Km from puromycin fits](figures/puro-Km-post.png)
+  ![Posterior distribution of Km from puromycin fits](figures/puro-Km-post.png) Taken together, these distributions and the estimated CIs support the hypothesis that puromycin treatment affects the maximal velocity of the reaction but not the Michelis constant.
-- The joint posterior distribution shows the covariance between the two parameters for each treatment:
+- Finally, the joint posterior distribution shows the covariance between the two parameters for each treatment:
   ![Joint posterior distribution of Vmax and Km from puromycin fits](figures/puro-joint-post.png)

-Taken together, these distributions and the estimated CIs support the hypothesis that puromycin treatment affects the maximal velocity of the reaction but not the Michelis constant.
+## More examples

+The complete code for these two examples is in [this notebook](notebooks/01-IntroToFitty.ipynb)